GBhavin/Coding-standards/3_usage.md

 #### Defining

-* Put abstract/high-level types in outer namespaces (e.g. `Encodo.Quino.Data`).
+* Put abstract/high-level types in outer namespaces (e.g. `DAL.Data`).
-* Put concrete types in inner ones (e.g. `Encodo.Quino.Data.Ado`).
+* Put concrete types in inner ones (e.g. `DAL.Data.Ado`).
 * Group types in specific namespaces.
 * Avoid deep hierarchies, as they are more difficult to browse and understand.
 * For general-use types, it's OK to use “Utilities”, “Core” or “General”.
-* Refactor types into new namespaces if a clear presents itself.
+* Refactor types into new namespaces if a clear opportunity presents itself.

 ## Types